aman3599/banknotes-authentication-ML/README.md

-# logistic_regression
+# Banknote Authentication using ML

-BITS F464 ML Project
+### Final project for the course BITS F464 - Machine Learning.

 Applying logistic regression to detect forged banknotes.
 Dataset has been used from the UCI Machine Learning Repository.
 The model has been trained in three ways:
 1. Without regularisation